dustinpfister/blog_posts/_posts/express-end.md

 layout: post
 categories: express
 id: 428
-updated: 2021-03-24 13:17:32
+updated: 2021-03-24 15:51:57
-version: 1.9
+version: 1.10
 ---

 The [express end](https://expressjs.com/en/api.html#res.end) response method is one of several ways to go about ending an incoming http request from a client system.
-The express end method is used for situations in which the request is to just simply be put to an end without sending any data to the client, or prefroming any kinds of other action such as redirection to another path.
+The express end method is used for situations in which the request is to just simply be put to an end without sending any data to the client, or preforming any kinds of other action such as redirection to another path.

 It is true that the method can be used to send data in the form of a string or buffer to the client, but another response method should be used such as res.send, or res.json that are also at hand in a [response object](/2019/04/27/express-response-objects/).